NomicFoundation/hardhat/docs/guides/waffle-testing.md

 Also, you don't need to call `chai.use`.
 This initialization is already handled by `@nomiclabs/hardhat-waffle`.
 Just be sure to include `require("@nomiclabs/hardhat-waffle");` in your Hardhat config.

-Finally, instead of initializing a `MockProvider`, just use the plugin's provider like this
+Finally, instead of initializing a `MockProvider`, just use the plugin's provider like this:

 ```js
 const { waffle } = require("hardhat");